regiiis/AirQualityMonitoringAndPrediction/README.md

 Sphix is used to automatically generate a docstring documentation as well as dedicated pages in marksdown.

 ## Version Control
-A guideline for version control in this project
+A guideline for version control in this project.
 ### Link GitHub to WSL

 ```bash